• Contact Us

 Should You Wait for Your Fall Semester Grades to Apply to Law School?

 As you contemplate a timeline for sending in your law school applications, the first (and most important) piece of the puzzle is your LSAT score.
-The October 2015 LSAT scoes will most likely be released on Monday, October 26th, so - assuming you did well - you'll be ready to click that ominous "Submit" button soon after that.
-Hopefully, you followed our advice and polished your personal statement to the point of perfection, had your transcripts … [Read more...]
+Assuming you did well, you'll be ready to click that ominous "Submit" button as soon as you receive your score.
+Hopefully, you followed our advice and polished your personal statement to the point of perfection, had your transcripts sent in, double-checked if your UGPA is consistent with the GPA on your … [Read more...]

 Posted by PowerScore Test Prep / Law School Admissions / GPA, Law School Admissions, LSAT Score Leave a Comment